Parent refuses to sign a passport application

-Before an Australian passport can be issued, there needs to be written consent from both parents of the child.
+In order to issue a child’s passport after divorce, there needs to be written consent from both parents of the child.

 In most cases, this is usually the natural parents of the child as stated on the child’s Birth Certificate.